Call Now 24/7 Free Consultation

 How long do I have to file a wrongful death lawsuit in Michigan?

-The general deadline is three years from the date of death under MCL 600.5805(10).
+The general deadline for an action to recover damages for death is three years under MCL 600.5805.
+The exact deadline can depend on the underlying claim, the date of injury and death, and whether the wrongful death saving provision applies.
 Cases involving government entities or medical malpractice may have shorter notice requirements that apply before that deadline.
 Contact an attorney as soon as you can — evidence disappears and procedural deadlines begin running immediately.

 What is the difference between a wrongful death lawsuit and a criminal case?